 - Submit the Group Enrollment form

 - Submit the Enrollment Information for all Travelers

-In order to submit the Group Enrollment Form you will need the following information: contact name, organization (if applicable), phone number, email address, mailing address, trip dates, travel destination(s) and trip purpose.
+To submit the Group Enrollment Form, you will need the following information: contact name, organization (if applicable), phone number, email address, mailing address, trip dates, travel destination(s) and trip purpose.

-After submitting the Group Enrollment form, you have the ability to submit the Traveler Enrollment information using one of the following methods.
+After submitting the Group Enrollment form, you may submit the Traveler Enrollment information using one of the following methods.

 - Complete the "Enrollment Upload" on our site (recommended for 10 or more travelers)

 - Submit the "Manual Enrollment" detail for each traveler